ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 +--------------------+-------------------------------------------------------------------------------------+
 ```

-Now you have deployed a SUBNET to `Mainnet` by using 2 ledgers to accomplish a multisig process!
+Now you have deployed a SUBNET to `Mainnet` by using 2 ledgers to accomplish a multisig process.

 ## Create and Sign multisig TXs with the AddValidator Command

-`addValidator` command will also behave multisig, if the SUBNET was previously deployed with
+`addValidator` command is going to also behave multisig, if the SUBNET was previously deployed with
 appropriate multisig parameters in control keys and threshold.

-Let's continue with the example of 5 control keys and threshold of two.
+This example is going to use 5 control keys and threshold of two.

 Before starting, be sure that ledger 0 is connected, unblocked, and with Avalanche Ledger App running.